 First, understand that fabric falls into one of three construction:

 To make a long story very short…

 Nonwovens include such things as real leather, faux leather, faux fur, suede and felt.
-And like I shared before, they (like knits) do not have grainlines.
+And like I shared before, they like knits also do not have grainlines.

-Anyhoo, if you’re ready to get up close and personal with fabric and learn the two keys to choosing the right fabric for your garment projects, I’ve got you covered…
+Anyhoo, if you’re ready to get up close and personal with fabric and learn the key to choosing the right fabric for your garment projects, I’ve got you covered…

 Life is the ultimate red carpet event.
 Dress for it!